 On site there is unfortunately very insufficient information about the individual hiking trails.
 For example, there is no big information board with information about the individual hikes.
 So you should prepare yourself well before you arrive.
 I have linked the official hiking maps of Landmannalaugar for your travel planning:

-If you only have one day in Landmannalaugar, then I would recommend the following two hiking trails.
+If you only have one day in Landmannalaugar in Iceland, then I would recommend the following two hiking trails.
 These are the most popular hikes in Landmannalaugar and can easily be fit into a day trip.
 In total you will walk about 5h and 10 km respectively.
 If you don’t want to walk so much or simply have less time, then we describe below a shorter hike of about 1.5 hours around the lava field Laugahraun.

 Mount Bláhnúkur (Blue Peak)